'Twas the night before launch day, when all through the team,

 And find something that seems too good to be true.

-Where you to build in-product experiences, code-free!
+You build in-product experiences, code-free!

-I sign up with a zip and start the free trial,
+I sign up with a zip and start the free trial.

 How have I launched without it all this while?